fredeil/gh-presentation/README.md

-# GitHub Web Presentation
+# GitHub Markdown Presentation

-A simple template for creating presentations on the web hosted by GitHub.
-You can also serve it locally if you don't want to upload your presentation online.
+A simple template for creating presentations on the web hosted using GitHub Markdown You can also serve it locally if you don't want to upload your presentation online.

 ## Getting started